dixonly/samples/README.md

   This script requires the contents of the utils directory.

+  Any configuration errors will be recorded in the log file and printed on screen.
+Because configuration is performed sequentially, there may be some configurations that reference other ones that haven't been submitted yet.
+For example, a Group could be referencing an as-yet to be configured IPSET.
+If any errors are referencing invalid or missing configs, just re-run the script again with the same input again.
+All the configurations are configured using REST PATCH APIs and idempotent.

   <code>
   usage: dfwcopy.py [-h] --nsx NSX --user USER [--password PASSWORD] --file FILE [--output OUTPUT] [--logfile LOGFILE]